gayatrikharche/gayatrikharche/README.md

 ## 🌟 Gayatri Kharche

-- 🎓 Academic Pursuits: Currently pursuing an MS in Machine Learning and Data Science at UC San Diego, with a focus on AI applications.
+- 🎓 Academic Pursuits: MS in Machine Learning and Data Science at UC San Diego, with a focus on AI applications.
 - 💻 Recent Internship: Recently interned at the San Diego Supercomputer Center, where I benchmarked machine learning models on a distributed computing platform that enables large-scale, parallel job processing.
 Now continuing as a Graduate Student Researcher.
 - 💡 Professional Skills: Experienced in machine learning, deep learning, data science, and data analytics, as well as cloud-based data processing and optimizing virtualized environments for research and enterprise.
 - 🌍 Future Vision: Driven to leverage AI and data science to create transformative solutions that address complex, real-world challenges and generate societal impact.